sara-imad06/WRO2025-FE-CanaaniBots/src/README.md

       - LiDAR ` `
     - Camera `USB`

+## Components and Connections Simulation
+We designed and modified these parts to match the needs of our WRO project, using Fritzing based on our specific requirements.
+The design process was guided by our strategy of fully simulating all components, connections, and code before implementation.
+Therefore, creating these parts was an essential step in our plan to ensure a smooth transition from theoretical design to practical application[Parts](https://github.com/sara-imad06/WRO-Designed-Components.git).

 ## Programming computer & Code editor
 This can be either a laptop or a PC.
 We tested everything on a laptop running Windows 11.We used Visual Studio Code [VScode](https://code.visualstudio.com/download), we used several extinstions like :[Python](https://marketplace.visualstudio.com/items?itemName=ms-python.python), [Ardunio](https://marketplace.visualstudio.com/items?itemName=lintangwisesa.arduino),[Ardunio](https://marketplace.visualstudio.com/items?itemName=moozzyk.Arduino), [Java](https://marketplace.visualstudio.com/items?itemName=SonderMX.java-kits)